lukasvermeer/lukasvermeer.github.io/_posts/2010-05-14-a-database-is-not-a-box.markdown

 ---
-title: "a Database is not a Box"
+title: a Database is not a Box
 date: 2010-05-14
-tags: ["Database","Oracle"]
+tags:
+- Database
+- Oracle
 original:
   source_name: Wordpress
   source_url: https://lukasvermeer.wordpress.com/2010/05/14/a-database-is-not-a-box/
+header:
+  alt: A teaser image for the a Database is not a Box post.
+  teaser_alt: A teaser image for the a Database is not a Box post.
 ---

 I've seen people using and building upon databases in lots of different ways; many of them surprisingly original.
 However, it seems to me that some people do not fully grasp the concept of a database.
 Using a database is clearly not the same as understanding how one works.